-- Leonardo Escalante, Public Engagement Specialist, , firstname.lastname@example.org
+- Leonardo Escalante, Public Engagement Specialist, email@example.com, firstname.lastname@example.org

 As part of the community wide MLK Day Celebration, the City of Fort Collins is collaborating with Colorado State University's Black/African American Cultural Center (BAACC), CSU Police Department, Poudre School District, Poudre River Public Library District, and New Eyes Village, among other organizations, to put together a series of activities to commemorate the day and honor the legacy of Dr. King.
 City-led activities taking place include the following:

 - Tune in on Tuesday, January 19 at 5:45pm to watch the Mayor honor the legacy of MLK with a special proclamation.